-- 1. The right to inspect and review the student's education records within 45 days after the day NYIT receives a request for access.
+- 1. The right to inspect and review the student's education records within 45 days after the day New York Institute of Technology receives a request for access.
 A student should submit to the registrar, dean, head of the academic department, or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
-The NYIT official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the NYIT official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
+The New York Institute of Technology official will make arrangements for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
 The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.

-A student who wishes to ask NYIT to amend a record should write the NYIT official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
+A student who wishes to ask New York Institute of Technology to amend a record should write the official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.

-If NYIT decides not to amend the record as requested, NYIT will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
+If New York Institute of Technology decides not to amend the record as requested, the university will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information on the hearing procedures will be provided to the student when notified of the right to a hearing.